-In addition to services for adults, one of our doctors (Dr. Rob Davis) provides pediatric neuropsychological services.
+In addition to services for adults, some of our providers (Dr. Claudia Resendiz, Dr. Rob Davis, and Allison Miley, LPA-I) offer pediatric neuropsychological services.
 Pediatric neuropsychology is a professional specialty concerned with learning and behavior in relationship to a child’s brain.
 Formal testing of abilities such as memory and language skills assesses brain functioning.
 The neuropsychologist conducts the evaluation, interprets the test results, and makes recommendations.

 Why are children referred for neuropsychological assessment?

 Children are referred by a doctor, teacher, school psychologist, or other professional because of one or more problems, such as:

 - A disease that affects the brain in some way; or

 - A brain injury from an accident, birth trauma, or other physical stress.

 A neuropsychological evaluation assists in better understanding your child’s functioning in areas such as memory, attention, perception, coordination, language, and personality.
 This information will help you and your child’s teacher, therapists, and physician provide treatments and interventions for your child that will meet his or her unique needs.